awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/getting-started-sdk.md

 You create a project to manage the datasets and the models that you create\.

-**Note**
-Amazon Lookout for Vision stores your project files in an Amazon S3 bucket created for you when you first open the console\.
-If you haven't previously used the console, [create the console bucket](su-create-console-bucket.md)\.

 To create a project, call the [CreateProject](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_CreateProject) operation and specify a project name\.
 The following example creates a project named `my-sdk-project`\.

 ```